sajanmoon/DevSocial_MERN_Backend/Readme.md

 # JWT TOKEN & COOKIE PARSAR

-- We line create a token in login api
+- We here creating a token in login api
 - After checking the password before login we will set a token so that it will be created as soon as user login
 - In a login api in isPasswordCorrect add a const token = await jwt.sign({ \_id: user.\_id }, "DEV@123");